Pan Am Pool: Architecture

 The Pan Am's commissioners were motivated by an ambitious social policy of providing recreational opportunities to a wide population.
 As such, The Pan Am Pool features many characteristics of Brutalist architecture: the exterior of the centre presents four enormous bare concrete walls suspended above a vertically-patterned concrete main level, while the interior also made extensive use of béton brut in a "typically Brutalist manner".
 Another example is the heavy mullions of the narrow clerestory windows.
 At the time of its completion, the pool facility placed among the top five in the world and featured the only 10 m diving tower in Canada.
 The tower includes platforms at three, five, seven and a half, and ten metres.

 Tanks

-The main tank is 25 yd wide.
-For swimming competitions the main part of the pool can be adjusted for either a long course (50 m) or short course (25 m) lengths by means of a movable bulkhead to divide it into sections for competitive swimming and family swimming.
-The bulkhead can also be set to 15 m for competitions, or 30 m for water polo.
+The main tank is 23 metres wide (25 yd).
+For swimming competitions, the pool can be configured as either a long course of 50 metres (164 ft) or a short course of 25 metres (82 ft) using a movable bulkhead.
+This allows the pool to be divided into sections for competitive swimming and family swimming.
+The bulkhead can also be positioned to create 15-metre (49-ft) competition lanes or a 30-metre (98-ft) length for water polo.

-The dive tank is part of the main pool and has a depth of 16 ft.
-It consists of a pair of one-metre springboards, a pair of three-metre springboards, and one each of 3, 5, 7.5 and 10 metre platforms.
-The pool also has a climbing rope (3 m) near the diving towers.
+The dive tank is part of the main pool and has a depth of 4.9 metres (16 ft).
+It includes two one-metre (3.3-ft) springboards, two three-metre (9.8-ft) springboards, and platforms at 3, 5, 7.5 and 10 metres (9.8, 16, 24.6 and 32.8 ft).
+A 3-metre (9.8-ft) climbing rope is located near the diving towers.